ceribe/dns-spoofer/README.md

 ### 2. Add routing via iptables

-This will make it so that all the incoming packages are passed to the router except for DNS requests.
+This will make it so that all the incoming packets are passed to the router except for DNS requests.

 ```sh
 sudo iptables -t mangle -I PREROUTING -p udp --dport 53 -j DROP